scenerystack/community/docs/accessibility/a11y_guides.md

 </div>

-Learn more about what other multimodal and accessible features can be integrated using SceneryStack using [PhET Interactive Simulations' Inclusive Features](https://phet.colorado.edu/en/inclusive-design/features) as an example.
+Learn more about what other multimodal and accessible features can be integrated using SceneryStack using [:fontawesome-solid-arrow-up-right-from-square: PhET Interactive Simulations' Inclusive Features](https://phet.colorado.edu/en/inclusive-design/features) as an example.

 Dive into our crash course course in Interactive Description - dynamic, navigatable screen-reader description design for web interactives: